"How are we going to eat?" Virus tests Europe's social nets

 “The shock will be violent.”

+More than 100,000 workers were affected by similar temporary layoff schemes across industries, Spain's Cinco Días business newspaper calculated.

-Spain is still feeling the aftereffects of the global financial crisis.
-While the percentage of people classified as economically vulnerable - those who are poor, face high debt or unemployment - inched down from 29% in 2013 to 26% in 2017, it is still much higher than the European Union average of 22%.
+The economic pain is particularly high in countries like Italy and Spain, which are still feeling the aftereffects of the global financial crisis.
+The percentage of people classified as economically vulnerable - those who are poor, face high debt or unemployment - was 26% in 2017 in Spain, higher than the European Union average of 22%.

 “I have no gloves, no mask, but supermarkets are to remain open, we have been told,” said Génesis Suárez, a 25-year-old supermarket clerk who commutes from Atocha and whose father was fired from his construction job on Friday.